 We opt for Bank deposits because they offer, 1) safety and 2) guaranteed returns.
 Bank deposits can be Fixed Deposits, Recurring Deposits, and Bank balances in Savings or Current accounts.

 I believe that there is no such financial product where it is completely risk free.
 Bank Deposits are no different.
 What if a bank goes bankrupt?
 What happens to the investors’ deposits?

-If a bank defaults or goes bankrupt then each depositor in a bank is insured up to a maximum of Rs.1,00,000 only (Rupees One Lakh) for both principal and interest amount held by him.
+As of today (FY 2019-20), if a bank defaults or goes bankrupt then each depositor in a bank is insured up to a maximum of Rs.1,00,000 only (Rupees One Lakh) for both principal and interest amount held by him.

-The bank deposits kept in different branches of a bank are aggregated for the purpose of insurance cover and a maximum amount upto Rupees one lakh is paid (if a bank defaults) .This is provided by RBI’s Deposit Insurance & Credit Guarantee Corporation (DICGC).
+The bank deposits kept in different branches of a bank are aggregated for the purpose of insurance cover and a maximum amount of upto Rs 5 Lakh is paid (if a bank defaults) from FY 2020-21.

-If, however, the principal amount in that account was Rs.
-On lakh, the accrued interest would not be insured, not because it was interest but because that was the amount over the insurance limit
+If, however, the principal amount in that account is Rs 5,00,00 and the accrued interest of Rs 4,000 would not be insured, not because it is interest but because that is the amount over the insurance limit

 Bank Deposits held in joint accounts: